elastic/apm-server/README.md

 ```

 ## Documentation

-A JSON-Schema spec for the API lives in `docs/spec`.
-ElasticSearch fields are defined in `_meta/fields.generated.yml`.
-Examples of input and output documents can be found at `docs/data/intake-api` and `docs/data/elasticsearch` respectively.
+The [Documentation](docs/index.asciidoc) for the Intake-API and Elasticsearch can be found in `docs/data`.

 ## Help